hpique/Articles/Swift/Type inference quirks of closure parameters/Type inference quirks of closure parameters.md

 Unfortunately the above code fails to compile with error `Cannot convert the expression's type '(dispatch_queue_t!, () -> () -> $T5)' to type 'Bool'`.

-The reason is that `NSFileManager.setAttributes` returns a Bool and because the closure has a single-expression, the Swift compiler mistakenly infers that its return type is a Bool.
+The reason is that `NSFileManager.setAttributes` returns a `Bool`, and because the closure has a single-expression, the Swift compiler mistakenly infers that its return type is `Bool`.

 The workaround?
 We guide the Swift compiler by ignoring the result value with an underscore: